nibrivia/nibrivia/README.md

 ### Hi there 👋

-I am currently working at [Column Tax](https://www.columntax.com/).
+I will be a Visiting Lecturer at MIT in the Spring, for the 6.1800 course.

 ### Recurse Center